FTC says Facebook 'bought and buried' rivals in renewed antitrust fight - Up News Info

 The amended complaint comes after Judge James Boasberg of the U.S. District Court for the District of Columbia said in June that the FTC’s original complaint filed in December failed to provide evidence that Facebook had monopoly power in the social-networking market.

+A second antitrust expert said he believed the court would have a hard time ordering the sale of Instagram or WhatsApp because they were purchased years ago.

+“It is a better complaint because it states with much more specificity that Facebook has dominance in social networking,” added Seth Bloom of Bloom Strategic Counsel.

-(Reporting by Diane Bartz, Nandita Bose and David Shepardson in Washington Additional reporting by Elizabeth Cullerton in London Editing by Diane Craft and Matthew Lewis)
+Alex Harman of Public Citizen said, in a reference to the new FTC Chair Khan, that the refiling of the case “should be a message to Facebook and other monopolists that there is a new sheriff in town and the party is over.”
+(Reporting by Diane Bartz, Nandita Bose and David Shepardson in Washington Additional reporting by Elizabeth Culliford in London Editing by Diane Craft, Matthew Lewis and Chizu Nomiyama)